-Since then, AEA have been expanding into the engineering and manufacture of new ribbon microphone.
+Since then, AEA has been expanding into the engineering and manufacture of new ribbon microphones.
 Each AEA microphone is built with purpose and a unique application and function.
 The company simultaneously is forward-thinking with their microphone technologies and traditional, using the same RCA principles that got them to where they are now.

 AEA's most famous microphone is their first: the R44C.
 The R44C was introduced in 1998 and launched AEA into the microphone manufacturing business.
 As previously mentioned, this microphone is an exact replica of the great RCA 44BX ribbon microphone of 1940.
 Like the microphone it clones, the R44C is an ideal choice to capture the tone of any voice or instrument while imparting a legendary ribbon sound and character.

 AEA was founded in 1976 by Wes Dooley and Bob Gerbracht in Pasadena, California, USA.
-The company in headquartered in Padadena, California, USA.
+The company is headquartered in Pasadena, California, USA.

 AMT (Applied Microphone Technology)

-Applied Microphone Technology has a goal of reproducing sound in the most pure, natural, and uncoloured manner possible.
+Applied Microphone Technology aims to reproduce sound in the purest, natural, and uncoloured manner possible.
 They strive to produce microphones that capture the sound of an instrument the way the musician intends the instrument to be heard.

-AMT believes the best way to reproduce the sound of any particular instrument is to understand that instrument fully and design a microphone transducer based on the instrument.
-This belief has yielded a large catalog of instrument-specific microphones.
+AMT believes the best way to reproduce any particular instrument's sound is to fully understand that instrument and design a microphone transducer based on the instrument.
+This belief has yielded a large catalogue of instrument-specific microphones.
 AMT never compromises sound for convenience, and this shows in the quality of their microphones, which go deep rather than wide.

-Because each microphone in AMT’s catalog is so application specific, I’d like to go a bit broad on their “most notable microphones.”
+Because each microphone in AMT's catalogue is so application-specific, I'd like to go a bit broad on their “most notable microphones.”

 The versatility and solid performance of the AMT Quantum 7 wireless series make it a truly remarkable microphone system.
 Wireless is indeed the way to go with many live instruments on stage.
 The Q7 wireless combined instrument-specific AMT microphones will yield a sound reinforcement that reproduces the sound of instruments in the way they were intended to sound.